aksiksi/tf2bv-gae/README.md

 	- cron.yaml = used for running update.py every hour
 	- app.yaml = required by GAE
 	- main.py = runs the Flask app using the GAE WSGI server
-	- update.py = grabs the TF2 item schema every hour and stores it in memcache
+	- update.py = grabs the TF2 item schema every hour and stores it in memcache'